Anupriya123717/ADCI-Skin-Cancer-Suite/README.md

 Research Context
 This project utilizes the HAM10000 dataset to bridge the gap between computational deep learning and clinical dermatological diagnostics.

+Multi-Language Support for Inclusive Diagnostics
+To bridge the gap in healthcare accessibility, the ADCI Suite interface is localized into four languages, ensuring it can be used by clinicians and patients across different geographic and linguistic backgrounds:

+English: Standard for international clinical research and global academic exchange.

+Hindi: To support healthcare delivery in regional clinics across North and Central India.

+Kannada: To facilitate diagnostic outreach in South India, specifically targeting regional medical centers.

+German: Aligned with my german proficiency, allowing for integration into European digital health frameworks.